- What academic policies should I be aware of as a graduate student at IIT?

 Please see the Graduate Bulletin section on Transfer of Credit for details.

-IIT does not grant academic credit based on work experience.
+Illinois Tech does not grant academic credit based on work experience.
 However, some departments may consider work experience in determining whether the applicant has sufficient knowledge to be considered as a candidate for admission without additional course prerequisites.
-IIT does provide an option for gaining credit by exam.
+Illinois Tech does provide an option for gaining credit by exam.
 The rules and procedures for this option are outlined in the section of the Graduate Bulletin on academic policies.

 Back to top